Adult Studies

 Students in the adult flute ensemble will have the opportunity to sight read, develop better listening skills, improve rhythmic accuracy, and learn and perform ensemble repertoire.

-Instructor: Dr. Bryan Fasola
+Conductor: Dr. Bryan Fasola

 Tuition: $480

-Instructor: Dr. Bryan Fasola
+Conductors: Dr. Bryan Fasola and Dr. Bryan Barany

 Please contact the office to enroll: music@pasadenaconservatory.org or 626-683-3355.